-Statement Description allow-new-zones Controls the ability to add zones at runtime via rndc addzone. catalog-zones Configures catalog zones in named.conf. check-integrity Performs post-load zone integrity checks on primary zones. check-mx Checks whether an MX record appears to refer to an IP address. check-mx-cname Sets the response to MX records that refer to CNAMEs. check-sibling Specifies whether to check for sibling glue when performing integrity checks. continues on next page
+Statement Description allow-new-zones Controls the ability to add zones at runtime via rndc addzone. catalog-zones Configures catalog zones in named.conf. check-integrity Performs post-load zone integrity checks on primary zones. check-mx Checks whether an MX record appears to refer to an IP address. check-mx-cname Sets the response to MX records that refer to CNAMEs. check-sibling Specifies whether to check for sibling glue when perform- ing integrity checks.

-Statement Description check-spf Specifies whether to check for a TXT Sender Policy Framework record, if an SPF record is present. check-srv-cname Sets the response to SRV records that refer to CNAMEs. check-wildcard Checks for non-terminal wildcards. database Specifies the type of database to be used to store zone data. disable-ds-digests Disables DS digest types from a specified zone. disable-empty-zone Disables individual empty zones. dlz Configures a Dynamically Loadable Zone (DLZ) database in named.conf. dyndb Configures a DynDB database in named.conf. empty-contact Specifies the contact name in the returned SOA record for empty zones. empty-server Specifies the server name in the returned SOA record for empty zones. empty-zones-enable Enables or disables all empty zones. file Specifies the zone's filename. flush-zones-on-shutdown Controls whether pending zone writes are flushed when the name server exits. in-view Specifies the view in which a given zone is defined.

-continues on next page
+Statement Description check-spf Specifies whether to check for a TXT Sender Policy Framework record, if an SPF record is present. check-srv-cname Sets the response to SRV records that refer to CNAMEs. check-svcb Specifies whether to perform additional checks on SVCB records. check-wildcard Checks for non-terminal wildcards. database Specifies the type of database to be used to store zone data. delegation-only Indicates that a forward, hint, or stub zone is to be treated as a delegation-only type zone. disable-ds-digests Disables DS digest types from a specified zone. disable-empty-zone Disables individual empty zones. dlz Configures a Dynamically Loadable Zone (DLZ) database in named.conf. dyndb Configures a DynDB database in named.conf. empty-contact Specifies the contact name in the returned SOA record for empty zones. empty-server Specifies the server name in the returned SOA record for empty zones. empty-zones-enable Enables or disables all empty zones. file Specifies the zone's filename. continues on next page

-inline-signing Specifies whether BIND 9 maintains a separate signed version of a zone. journal Allows the default journal's filename to be overridden. masterfile-format Specifies the file format of zone files. max-records Sets the maximum number of records permitted in a zone. max-zone-ttl Specifies a maximum permissible time-to-live (TTL) value, in seconds. new-zones-directory Specifies the directory where configuration parameters are stored for zones added by rndc addzone. notify-delay Sets the delay (in seconds) between sending sets of NO-TIFY messages for a zone. notify-rate Specifies the rate at which NOTIFY requests are sent during normal zone maintenance operations. parent-propagation-delay Sets the propagation delay from the time the parent zone is updated to when the new version is served by all of the parent zone's name servers. parental-agents Defines a list of delegation agents to be used by primary and secondary zones. primaries Defines one or more primary servers for a zone. response-policy Specifies response policy zones for the view or among global options. serial-update-method Specifies the update method to be used for the zone serial number in the SOA record.
+Statement Description flush-zones-on-shutdown Controls whether pending zone writes are flushed when the name server exits. heartbeat-interval Sets the interval at which the server performs zone main- tenance tasks for all zones marked as dialup . in-view Specifies the view in which a given zone is defined. inline-signing Specifies whether BIND 9 maintains a separate signed version of a zone. journal Allows the default journal's filename to be overridden. masterfile-format Specifies the file format of zone files. max-records Sets the maximum number of records permitted in a zone. max-zone-ttl Specifies a maximum permissible time-to-live (TTL) value, in seconds. new-zones-directory Specifies the directory where configuration parameters are stored for zones added by rndc addzone. notify-delay Sets the delay (in seconds) between sending sets of NO- TIFY messages for a zone. notify-rate Specifies the rate at which NOTIFY requests are sent dur- ing normal zone maintenance operations. parent-propagation-delay Sets the propagation delay from the time the parent zone is updated to when the new version is served by all of the parent zone's name servers. parental-agents Defines a list of delegation agents to be used by primary and secondary zones. continues on next nage